- Introduction

 What is private lending?

-Simply put, private lending is the process of lending money to a third party via different potential avenues.
-A private lender can lend out capital from different sources, including cash, Home Equity Line of Credit (HELOC’s), RRSP’s, RIFF’s and TFSAs, for example.
+Simply put, private lending is lending money to a third party via different potential avenues.
+The best private mortgage lender can lend out capital from different sources, including cash, Home Equity Line of Credit (HELOC’s), RRSP’s, RIFF’s and TFSAs, for example.

 There remains great flexibility of terms negotiated in the realm of private lending and plenty of wiggle room to approve mortgage deals even with poor credit.
 A private lending brokerage will be able to negotiate mortgage terms for a borrower who may be facing other financial roadblocks making traditional lending opportunities impossible.

 It is also important to reiterate that the final interest rate negotiated on private loans will be higher than what traditional lenders will offer.
 The reason for the higher interest rates on private loans is based on the risk assessment of the loan.
-When a potential borrower presents with poor credit, the mortgage loan is deemed a higher risk loan, and the higher the risk, the higher the interest rate.
+When a potential borrower has poor credit, lenders perceive the mortgage loan as a higher risk, leading to an increase in interest rates.

-While a big bank will lend out the vast majority of low risk, longer-term, first mortgages on a given property, private lenders will lend out higher risk first mortgages and second and third mortgages that are deemed higher risk loans.
+While a big bank typically lends out the vast majority of low-risk, longer-term first mortgages on a given property, private lenders extend higher-risk first mortgages, as well as second and third mortgages classified as higher-risk loans.

 How Does a Private Mortgage Loan Work?

 Private lending differs in various ways from how the major banks lend out mortgages.
-Private lenders are available to provide more flexible terms and bridge the lending gap that traditional lenders have left open when relying on such strict criteria.
-Issues like poor credit can be overlooked by private lenders as they look at other factors in determining mortgage approval.
+The best private mortgage lender is available to provide more flexible terms and bridge the lending gap that traditional lenders have left open when relying on such strict criteria.
+However, private lenders often overlook issues like poor credit as they consider various factors in determining mortgage approval.

 Private lenders look at criteria beyond credit scores and rather take into consideration: